US Market Snapshot

 Freight Transport Activity

-The plunging Cass Freight Shipments Index warns of contracting economic activity, signaling risk-off.
+The Cass Freight Shipments Index improved to 1.041, but the 12-month moving average remains in a downtrend, signaling risk-off.
 The index highlights broad freight shipping levels in the mainstream economy, and a rise or fall of more than 3 basis points signals risk-on or risk-off, respectively.

 Cass Freight Shipments Index